Dial In Your Core Offer For a More Powerful Marketing Plan(Last Updated On: August 19, 2021)

 In this case you may want to offer a personal training program to fill in those time slots.

-The goal is to have it be a multiplier for you not to have it drain resources from your current Core Offer.
+The goal is to have it be a multiplier for you, not to have it drain resources from your current Core Offer.

 It’s difficult to stay focused on your Core Offer and master your marketing and delivery of that service.
+Especially when you think there’s an opportunity to make a sale.

 The easy route is to offer a smorgasbord of programs and hope that people come to you looking for what you have to offer.